 MFI confirmed the bullish breakout on October 10, 2017, and December 1, 2017.
 MFI did a great job of invalidating the breakout on December 18, 2017.
 Additionally, MFI invalidated the bearish breakout on December 22, 2017.

-The Money Flow Indicator performed exceptionally well in late-2017, during the most volatile time period in the history of Bitcoin.
+The Money Flow Indicator performed exceptionally well as a day trading cryptocurrency strategy in late-2017, during the most volatile time period in the history of Bitcoin.

 True Range Breakout (TRABOS)